Kmart: 2010–2018: Kmart and Sears Holdings

 In April 2016, Kmart announced that it was liquidating 68 stores.
 The chain announced in September 2016 that 64 more stores in 28 states would close by mid-December 2016.
 Sears Holdings CEO Eddie Lampert stated in October 2016 that there were not and never had been plans to close the Kmart format and that they are working hard to make it a "more fun, engaging place to shop, powered by our integrated retail innovations and Shop Your Way".
 In December 2016, at least 25 Kmart locations were targeted for closure in early 2017.

-In January 2017, Kmart announced that 78 more stores would close, including the first Kmart location in Garden City, Michigan.
+In January 2017, Kmart announced that 78 more stores would close.
 Financial analysts began warning that the fate of Sears Holdings was nearing its end.
 In May 2017, Kmart announced the upcoming closure of 18 more stores.
 Sears Holdings admitted uncertainty regarding the survival of both Sears and Kmart.
 In early June 2017, Kmart announced that an additional 49 stores across the U.S. were to be shuttered by September 2017.
 In early July 2017, Kmart had announced that 35 more stores would close by early October 2017.
 In late August 2017, Kmart announced another 28 store closures, including the last Rhode Island location, in Cranston.
-On October 11, 2017, with no closing sale held, the Kmart store in Santa Rosa, California, was apparently burnt down by wildfires in the Bay Area, adding to the list of closed stores.
+On October 9, 2017, with no closing sale held, the Kmart store in Santa Rosa, California, was destroyed by the Tubbs Fire, adding to the list of closed stores.
 On October 17, 2017, Kmart announced the liquidation of an unspecified number of locations by late November.
 On November 3, 2017, it was announced that a further 45 Kmarts (along with 18 Sears stores) were to close, effective by January 2018, including Kmart's last store in Alabama, in Albertville.

 According to Fortune.com, Kmart and Sears did not run any television advertisements during the 2017 holiday season in order to focus on digital marketing after evaluating the effectiveness of its various marketing efforts.